lueho/BRIT/docs/02_developer_guide/guidelines.md

    - Use `mute_signals` to prevent unwanted signals.

 ## Code Style
-- Follow PEP 8.
+- Follow PEP 8 and enforce via Ruff.
 - Use 4 spaces for indentation.
-- Max line length: 120 characters.
+- Max line length: 88 characters (Ruff config in `pyproject.toml`).
-- Use docstrings for all classes and methods.
+- Use docstrings for public classes and methods.
+- Template style via `djlint` (see `pyproject.toml`).

 ## Project Structure
 - Organized into multiple Django apps: